epogrebnyak/credit-risk-replication/README.md

 There is a [background reading page](background.md) with textbook references and course links.

-This page code source is on [Github](https://github.com/epogrebnyak/credit-risk-replication) and in notebooks in Google Colab.
+This page code source is on [Github](https://github.com/epogrebnyak/credit-risk-replication) and in notebooks in Google Colab by excercise.

 ## Why make these excercises?